Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Again, remember to reserve your rental car ahead of time – this is a popular season on the French Riviera.

-Looking at the graceful curve of the bay it inhabits, Bormes-les-Mimosas deserves its name – the village is filled with 90 different kinds of brilliant golden trees (and hundreds of rare plant species).
+Looking at the graceful curve of the bay it inhabits, Bormes-les-Mimosas deserves its name – the village is filled with 90 mimosa varieties (and hundreds of rare plant species).
 In fact, it used to be called simply Bormes, but local authorities added "les-mimosas" in recognition of the village's huge number of mimosa trees.

 While you're here to wander around the streets and check out the mimosa, there's a lot more to do in this little town.